zDevelopers/zdevelopers.github.io/content/imageonmap/faq/index.md

 ## My link doesn't work on PloudOS.

-You can only use imgur as an image hosting website due to security policy on PloudOS side.
+You can only use imgur, due to PloudOS' security policies